ClaireAustine/ReadmeGenerator/README.md

 ## Description

 This is a simple README generator I built as a command line application to help myself and others build good readmes.
-I learned about using node while buiding this.
+I learned about using node while building this.

 ## Table of Contents